The Fool Tarot Card Meaning

 Often, the Fool shows up to push you to wholeheartedly seize a new opportunity.
 Chances to start fresh don’t come that often.
 Believe in your ability to handle this new chapter and dive in!

 If you are doing any inner child or spiritual work, the Fool is a call to search for things that bring back your inner joy and light.
 Recall times in your past where you felt in flow and care-free.
-Was it taking a long walk in the woods, playing in the dirt, drawing, and painting?
+Was it taking a long walk in the woods, playing in the dirt, drawing, or painting?
 Look back on those simple activities you loved as a child for inspiration.
 Incorporate them back into your current life.
 This is incredibly important if you’re recovering from burn out.
 The Fool encourages you to cultivate that child-like wonder at the world again.

-With any new adventure, we often don’t know what really lies ahead for us.
-The new sense of lightness and freedom that comes with the Fool card may feel exciting and exhilarating -but scary at the same time!
+With any new adventure, we often don’t know what lies ahead for us.
+The new sense of lightness and freedom that comes with the Fool card may feel exciting and exhilarating —but scary at the same time!
 If you’re desiring a big change, but are feeling very apprehensive, the Fool card is a reminder that you shouldn’t discount your resourcefulness.
 Yes, the journey ahead will be long and at times challenging.
 You may not know what’s just around the corner, but you can handle it!
 Don’t let yourself catastrophize.
 The Fool reminds us that sometimes a playful, carefree approach is needed.
 Take a deep breath and go for it!

 Love and Relationships:

 The Fool card represents a relationship that feels new, free, and exhilarating.
-Relationships that are represented by the Fool card can be of the of the “no strings attached” type.
+Relationships that are represented by the Fool card can be of the “no strings attached” type.
 They’re light and not so heavy on the commitments.
-It’s message to not be so serious right now and enjoy yourselves.
+It’s a message to not be so serious right now and enjoy yourselves.
 When it appears for yourself, don’t be too quick to commit.
 Give yourself time to explore and keep things light.
 When the Fool appears for a partner, it’s not a sign of a strong commitment.
 On the other hand, it does represent someone who is incredibly fun and engaging.
 These individuals can push you to grow.
 In love, the Fool is often a sign to just have fun for now, and not get too tied down.

 Career and work: